 An historical survey of American popular entertainments from the rise of film and radio through the great American musicals.
-Offered every 2 years.
-3 credits.

-TH 272 History of Costume
+TH-272 History of Costume LASC Categories: CA

 The history of clothing from ancient times to the present.
 Lecture/discussion and a research project on a chosen era or culture.